-- To load a package, type require(packagename) - Ex: To load the foreign package, I would type require(foreign) before running any routines that require this package - To install a package in R: - Type install.packages("packagename") in command window - For example, the package for panel data econometrics is plm in R. So, to install the plm package, I would type install.packages("plm"). - Note that, although installed, a package will not be loaded by default (i.e. when opening R).
+- To load a package, type library(packagename) - Ex: To load the foreign package, I would type library(foreign) before running any routines that require this package - To install a package in R: - Type install.packages("packagename") in command window - For example, the package for panel data econometrics is plm in R. So, to install the plm package, I would type install.packages("plm"). - Note that, although installed, a package will not be loaded by default (i.e. when opening R).
 So, you'll need require(package) at the top of your code (or at least sometime before the package is invoked). - Some packages will draw upon functions in other packages, so those packages will need to be installed as well.
-By using install.packages(""), it will automatically install dependent packages
+By using install.packages(""), it will automatically install dependent packages y = 10 z = x + y z